What are fistulas?

-A fistula is an abnormal connection through a tunnel-like hole within two glands or vessels.
-Fistulas can occur in several parts of the body.
-In women, most commonly fistulas involve the genital and urinary tracts and happen due to extended or blocked childbirth, injury during the pelvic surgery, infection, inflammation or radiation treatment in the pelvis and genital area.
+A fistula is an abnormal connection between a tunnel-like hole between two organs or vessels.
+Fistulas may occur in various parts of the body.
+In women, fistulas include the genital and urinary tracts are the most regular and happen because of prolonged or obstructed childbirth, injury during pelvic surgery, infection, inflammation or radiation treatment in the pelvis or genital area.

 Causes of Fistulas

 The common cause of a connection between the vagina and the bladder is the injury to the bladder during the pelvic surgery, especially hysterectomy.
 Symptoms may occur immediately after surgery.
 Sometimes it may delay for 1-2 weeks.